Next: Where Defined, Previous: Repeated Loading, Up: Loading [Contents][Index]

 (provide 'my-feature) ; Ignored by byte compiler,

-; evaluated by load
+; evaluated by load.

 (require 'my-feature) ; Evaluated by byte compiler.

-The compiler ignores the provide
+The compiler ignores the provide, then processes the

-by loading the file in question.
+require by loading the file in question.
 Loading the file does

-call, so the subsequent require
+execute the provide call, so the subsequent require call

 does nothing when the file is loaded.